 In a 64-bit Linux guest, use VBoxLinuxAdditions-amd64.run instead.

 The VirtualBox Guest Additions contain several different drivers.
-If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example sh ./VBoxAdditions.run x11 to install the X Window graphic drivers.
-Type in the command for more information.
+If for any reason you do not wish to set them all up, you can install the Guest Additions using the following command:

-'''

-sh ./VBoxAdditions.run help
+sh ./VBoxAdditions.run no_setup

-'''